Observation of four top quark production in proton-proton collisions at $\sqrt{s}$ = 13 TeV

 The ATLAS~\cite{ATLAS:Detector-2008} and CMS~\cite{CMS:Detector-2008} Collaborations at the CERN LHC performed searches for \tttt production using the \pp collision data recorded between 2015 and 2018, corresponding to an integrated luminosity of about 140\fbinv and covering the decay channels with zero to four electrons and/or muons (in the following referred to as ``leptons'')~\cite{CMS:SUS-16-035, CMS:TOP-17-009, ATLAS:2018alq, ATLAS:2018kxv, CMS:TOP-17-019, CMS:TOP-18-003, ATLAS:2020hpj, ATLAS:2021kqb, CMS:TOP-21-005, Blekman:2022jag}.
 The dilepton channel is further divided into events where the charge of the two leptons has the same or opposite sign (in the following referred to as same- or opposite-sign lepton pairs, respectively).
 So far, these searches found evidence for \tttt production with a significance of more than three standard deviations (SDs) from the background-only hypothesis~\cite{ATLAS:2020hpj, ATLAS:2021kqb, CMS:TOP-21-005}.
 However, the observation level of five SDs~\cite{Lyons:2018gtc} was not reached.
-In both experiments, the \tttt signal was measured with a significance larger than the expected one, and with a measured cross section higher than the SM prediction~\cite{ATLAS:2020hpj, ATLAS:2021kqb, CMS:TOP-21-005}, indicating either statistical fluctuations or an enhancement caused by the presence of BSM physics.
+In both experiments, the \tttt signal was measured with a significance larger than the expected one, and with a measured cross section higher than the SM prediction~\cite{ATLAS:2020hpj, ATLAS:2021kqb, CMS:TOP-21-005}, which could indicate an enhancement caused by the presence of BSM physics, but might also be explained as statistical fluctuations or point towards a systematic bias that is not properly understood.
 Thus, it is of crucial importance to further increase the sensitivity of the \tttt measurements.